 - can back injury cause pelvic pain (2)

-- lower back pelvic pain (1)
+- can bulging disk in back cause pelvic pain (1)

-- spinal stenosis pelvic pain (1)
+- herniated disc pelvic pain (1)